 FORGETTING ABOUT CONDENSATION

 Cold or warm drinks, flower vases and bottles of chilled wine can transfer water and humidity onto a table, leaving white rings if moisture gets trapped under them.
 Always use coasters or other pads.
 If you get a water ring, be patient.
 There are three things which help get rid of water rings: time, heat and oil.
 First, wait a day or two and see whether the ring will evaporate on its own.
 Second, put your hair dryer on low (blow it on your hand first; if it doesn’t feel uncomfortable, it should be okay), then lightly blow air over the ring and hope it will disappear.
 Third, rub with an oil-based product that can remove water spots.

 TAKING A KNIFE TO WAX SPILLS

 For wax spills, avoid using anything metal, whether scissors or a knife, as you’ll probably damage the wood.
 Use a credit card or something similar to scrape off wax clumps.
 If there is still residue left, try covering the wax with a cloth and running a slightly warm iron over it.
 Any leftover wax should cling to the cloth.

-The best way to clean your table is to use a fresh, slightly damp (not wet) cotton cloth to wipe daily spills off your table after a meal.
-Then buff with a dry cloth.
+The best way to clean your table is to use a fresh, slightly damp (not wet) cotton cloth to remove dust or spills.
+Go over with a dry micro-fibre cloth.